Be an engaged citizen at the Idaho State Capitol. Your participation makes our democracy vibrant and remember, it's YOUR liberty, YOUR statehouse!

 • The State cannot impose fees or costs for protests held at the Statehouse grounds, or Capitol Mall Grounds, or waive rules for "government" events.

-• The main Capitol steps on Jefferson, the 2nd floor Rotunda, and the Capitol grounds can be reserved for public events by phoning 208-332-1930 or through this Capitol Mall Services web page.
+• The main Capitol steps on Jefferson, the 2nd floor Rotunda, and the Capitol grounds can be reserved for public events by phoning 208-332-1930 or through the Capitol Mall Services website.

-• The 1st and 4th floor rotunda spaces can be reserved for public events by contacting jcooper@lso.idaho.gov or 208-344-2475.
+• The 1st and 4th floor rotunda spaces can be reserved for public events by calling 208-344-2475 or filling out an online form.

 If security, a police officer, or a State employee approaches you: